 Gokyo Lake Trek

-If serene blue lakes and incredible views of Mount Everest sound appealing, make your way to the Gokyo Lake trek in Nepal.
-This less crowded route in Sagarmatha National Park provides all the beauty of the famous Everest Base Camp trek without the crowds.
+If you’re looking for a peaceful trek with stunning blue lakes and breathtaking views of Mount Everest, the Gokyo Lake trek in Nepal is a must.
+This less-traveled path within Sagarmatha National Park offers the beauty of the Everest Base Camp trek without the crowds.

 Trek Facts